7 Ayurveda Myths Debunked by Science

 The Reality

 Ayurveda was, in its historical context, a scientific endeavour.
-The classical texts demonstrate systematic observation, hypothesis formation, clinical testing, and detailed record-keeping.
-The Charaka Samhita describes clinical trials (albeit different from modern randomised controlled trials) and emphasises empirical observation.
+The classical texts show systematic observation, hypothesis formation, clinical testing, and detailed record-keeping.
+The Charaka Samhita describes clinical trials (different from modern randomised controlled trials, but trials nonetheless) and stresses empirical observation.

 Many Ayurvedic principles have been validated by modern research:

-At the same time, intellectual honesty requires acknowledging that some Ayurvedic claims lack modern evidence, and that the tradition has areas that need updating in light of current knowledge (such as the use of certain heavy metals in some traditional preparations).
+Intellectual honesty also requires acknowledging that some Ayurvedic claims lack modern evidence, and that parts of the tradition need updating in light of current knowledge (the use of certain heavy metals in some traditional preparations, for one).

 What science says: Ayurveda and science can coexist productively.
-The best approach is to embrace Ayurvedic practices that have evidence support, remain open-minded about those still being studied, and critically evaluate claims that lack any evidence basis.
+Embrace what has evidence support, stay open about what is being studied, and critically evaluate claims that have no evidence basis at all.

 Myth 4: "Ayurvedic Herbs Are Always Safe Because They're Natural"